Vdarak/Game-show/README.md

 **Display windows not syncing:**
 - Check that all windows are in the same room
-- Verify localStorage is enabled
+- Verify IndexedDB is enabled (localStorage fallback for room codes)
 - Try refreshing all windows

 **PWA not installing:**